 Operational Plan 2021-2022 Activity Progress Commentary KI6.4.1 Promote opportunities in the circular economy.
-Community and Economic Development a) Facilitate partnerships that encourage industry and business Q1 25.0% to participate in the circular economy.
-Q2 50.0%
+Communit y and Economic Development a) Facilitate partnerships that encourage industry and business to Q1 25.0% participate in the circular economy.
+Q2 50.0% Q3 75.0%